Shape-centered Representation Learning for Visible-Infrared Person Re-identification: Proposed Method

 \subsection{Shape Feature Learning}

 Although the design of the dual stream network is aimed at extracting modality-shared features, it focuses on learning pedestrian appearance features and lacks the ability to learn pedestrian body shape features.
 Compared to appearance features, the body shape features of pedestrians are more robust against modality changes.
-Therefore, in this section, we aim to learn the body shape features by the SCHP and a shape feature learning network $\bm F_{s}$.
-In order to obtain discriminative body shape features, we feed the body shape $x^{vis}_{s,i}$ and $x^{ir}_{s,i}$ generated by the SCHP to $\bm F_{s}$ to extract the shape features $\bm f_{s,i}=\bm F_{s}(x_{s,i})$.
-Then, $\bm f_{s,i}$ is into the shape identity classifier $\bm W_{s}$ for identity classification.

-\textbf{Infrared Shape Restitution:} as discussed in the introduction and shown in Fig.\ref{introdauction1}, inherent errors are present within the IR body shapes, which not only leads to the inability of $\bm F_{s}$ to derive adequately discriminative shape features from input IR shapes but also limit the ability of $\bm F_{s}$ to extract VIS shape features due to pulling the distance between incorrect IR shape features and VIS shape features.
+Therefore, in this section, we aim to learn the body shape features by the SCHP and a shape feature learning network $\bm E_{s}$.
+In order to obtain discriminative body shape features, we first feed the VIS body shape $x^{vis}_{s,i}$ generated by the SCHP to $\bm E_{s}$ to extract the VIS shape features $\bm f^{vis}_{s,i}=\bm E_{s}(x^{vis}_{s,i})$.
+For IR body shapes, as discussed in the introduction and shown in Figure.\ref{introdauction1}, inherent errors are present within the IR body shapes, which leads to the inability of $\bm E_{s}$ to obtain adequately discriminative shape features from input IR shapes.
+To address this issue, we propose the Infrared Shape Restoration (ISR) to restore infrared shapes at the feature level.

-To address this issue, we propose to obtain absent shape details of the IR body shape from the corresponding IR image to restitute the IR shape at the feature level, as shown in Fig. \ref{isr}.
-This module is motivated by the fact that, despite certain errors in the infrared shape generated by SCHP, the original infrared pedestrian image still contains the complete shape information.
-Specifically, let the IR shape feature map and IR feature map output from the $j$-th block of $\bm F_{s}$ and $\bm F_{a}$ be represented as $\bm f^{ir,j}_{s,i}$ and $\bm f^{ir,j}_{i}$, respectively.
-In order to search for features related to incorrect IR shape in IR feature map $\bm f^{ir,j}_{i}$, we design a cross-attention consisting of query $\bm Q$, key $\bm K$, value $\bm V$, inspired by self-attention\cite{wang2018non}.
-A noteworthy distinction from self-attention is that our query is obtained by adding the IR shape feature map $\bm f^{ir,j}_{i}$ and IR feature map $\bm f^{ir,j}_{s,i}$:
+\textbf{Infrared Shape Restoration:} Although IR shapes may contain some inaccuracies, the corresponding original IR images still contain shape-related cues.
+Additionally, SCHP can effectively parse VIS images to obtain accurate VIS shapes, which are error-free and consistent with the identities of the infrared shapes. \textbf{Therefore, our motivation is to utilize the reliable VIS shape features to guide the extraction of required shape information from the IR image features and achieve IR shape restoration at the feature level.}